 12 hours in London … see the Temple Church

-3. The Temple Church is a highlight
+3. Temple Church

 The hidden gem near Fleet Street is the old Temple Church which is rich in Knights Templar history.
 From the Temple Underground Station, twisting through the intricate net of streets and paths, we pass the Middle Temple, the Lamb Building, the Cloisters, the Honourable Society of the Inner Temple and the Hare Court Chambers, before we finally reach the very Temple Church, tucked away in a secluded courtyard.
 The finest temple gardens flank the paths towards the church.